Skip to content

 What it catches: off-policy actions — the agent decided to delete a file, send an email, transfer funds, hit an external API.
 Even if the user input was clean and the model is well-aligned, the action might still be out of scope for what the agent is allowed to do.

-• allow — proceed to execution.
+• allowed: true — proceed to execution.

 Checkpoint 3 — tool-result scan